Key takeaways

 For example, let’s say that your current mortgage loan balance is $360,000.
 But your home is only worth $300,000.
 In that case, you would have negative equity of $60,000.

 Widespread negative equity is typically the result of a significant economic disturbance, like a recession or depression, or an abrupt bursting of a housing bubble (a sharp, speculative spiraling of home prices).
-When property values decreased by one-third during the Great Recession, for example, many homeowners became upside-down on their mortgages.
-In fact, the recession had been kicked off by the subprime mortgage crisis of 2006-07, in which widespread defaults on home loans precipitated collapses and crises throughout the financial industry.
-Though the Great Recession technically lasted until 2009, it took several more years for residential real estate values to fully recover from their 33 percent drop.
+When property values decreased by one-third during the Great Recession, for example, many homeowners across the U.S. became upside-down on their mortgages.
+In fact, the recession had been kicked off by real estate: the subprime mortgage crisis of 2006-07, in which widespread defaults on home loans precipitated problems throughout the financial industry and eventually the economy.
+Though the Great Recession technically lasted until 2009, it took several more years for residential real estate values to fully recover from their 33 percent plunge.

 On an individual level, there are several scenarios in which negative equity can occur, including:

-• If you make a small down payment (or no down payment at all) and housing prices fall shortly after you move in
+• Making a small down payment (or no down payment at all) and housing prices fall shortly after you move in

 • Falling behind on mortgage payments